 Defending Your Rights

 Unfortunately, VA representatives do not always act in a veteran’s best interests.
 VA doctors and administrators may try to use your words or actions against you or act with other types of bad faith.
-Your attorney will protect your rights throughout the duration of the decision review process.
+Your advocate will protect your rights throughout the duration of the decision review process.

 Hiring Experts Who Can Help With Your Case

-Complete a Free Case Evaluation form now
+Call 1-888-373-4722 or complete a Free Case Evaluation form

 The Condition Resulted From Service